 228 not substantially improve the model fit, BF = 0.46 ± 1.95%.
 The best fitting model was a

 1 The Bayesian analyses here follow the process outlined in Rouder et al. (2017).
 Breifly, we present the best fitting model, followed by a comparison with other models.
-Where the comparison of two models (i.e., A against B) reveals a Bayes Factor of greater than 3, this is taken as support for the components of model A that are not present in model B. Bayes Factors of less than 0.33 are taken as evidence in support of the equivalence of two models
+Where the comparison of two models (i.e., A against B) reveals a Bayes Factor of greater than 3, this is taken as support for the components of model A that are not present in model B. Bayes Factors of less than 0.33 are taken as evidence in support of the equivalence of two models.

 2400